m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 ## CPU Bound or Memory Bound
 How do we know if a thread is CPU bound or memory bound?
 We need to use historic information.

 When we looked previously at determining whether a process was more interactive or more CPU intensive, we looked at the amount of time the process spent sleeping.
-This approach won’t work in this case for two reasons.
+This approach won't work in this case for two reasons.
 First of all, the thread is not really sleeping when it is waiting on memory access.
 It is waiting at some stage in the processor pipeline, not on some software queue.
 Second, to keep track of the sleep time we were using software methods and that is too slow at this level.
 The context switch takes on the order of cycles, so we need to be able to make our decision on what to run very quickly.

 We need some hardware-level information in order to help make our decision.